gianmarcotoso/react-attire/README.md

 npm install --save react-attire
 ```

+Typings are bundled within the main package, so they should work out of the box!

 ## How does it work?

 The `Attire` component uses a [render prop](https://cdb.reacttraining.com/use-a-render-prop-50de598f11ce) to keep track of a form's internal state, providing both the current value of each form element and a callback to change it.